NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

-The project we have decided to work with is do determine whether or not a patient has melanoma skin cancer by analyzing an image.
+The project we have decided to work with is to determine whether or not a patient has melanoma skin cancer by analyzing an image.
 Since this is related to the patients health, the output of our model should be good but also be able to provide information on why it determined the class to be something specific.
 In order to do this the framework called "captum" have been used to be able to use several different explainability tool (LIME, IG, SHAP, etc.) to get an understanding on how the model behaves.
 Captum also fits our stack quite well, since a restnet from pytorch have been used, which allows us for seamlessly integration since they are in the same tech eco-system.

 ## Coding environment